 186 JIGSAW BLADE 187 BOLT

 187 The Bolt although didn’t score through the paper, it left scores marks.
 The metal rubbed off onto the paper and ‘bent’ the fabric of the paper.
-The faster marks produced some small triangles in the paper added the effect.
-It reminded me of noughts and crosses.
+The faster marks produced some small triangles reminding me of noughts and crosses.
 SUCCESSFUL

 188 COIN 189 DRAWING PIN

-189 The drawing pin was extremely difficult to manipulate and resulted in random marks all over.
-There seems a lot of movement in this image.
-NOT SUCCESSFUL
+189 The drawing pin was extremely difficult to manipulate and resulted in random marks all over but there seemed a lot of movement overall NOT SUCCESSFUL

 190 HAMMER 191 HINGE